Tulane scores 16 late points, beats USC 46-45 in Cotton Bowl - WHIZ News

 The first 24-yard completion to Bauman converted a fourth-and-10.
 Deuce Watts then held on despite a crushing hit from a defender that left both of them on the ground after a 24-yard gain to the 6 with 18 seconds left.

-After Williams followed coach Lincoln Riley from Oklahoma, the Trojans (11-3) matched the biggest turnaround in school history despite the coach’s first loss in six games at AT&T Stadium.
-It was a seven-win improvement over last season’s 4-8 record before Riley and Williams arrived on the West Coast.
+After Williams followed coach Lincoln Riley from Oklahoma, the Trojans matched the biggest turnaround in school history despite the coach’s first loss in six games at AT&T Stadium.
+Their debut was a seven-win improvement over last season’s 4-8 record.

+“I’ve rarely at the end of the year felt so conflicted,” Riley said.
+“On one hand, sick about the way we finished the season. … We lost three games this year.
+We lost two of them on the last play of the game.
+And we lost one in the fourth quarter in the championship game when we had a chance to go to the College Football Playoff.”

-The Trojans, who never trailed until that final touchdown, jumped ahead 14-0 when Williams threw TD passes on each of their first two possessions.
-His 9-yard TD to Michael Jackson III capped the game-opening drive that took 9 minutes, the longest by time for USC this season, and Terrell Bynum’s 3-yard catch capped a 95-yard drive early in the second quarter.
+The Trojans never trailed until that final touchdown.
+Williams threw TD passes on each of their first two possessions.
+A 9-yarder to Michael Jackson III capped the game-opening 9-minute drive, the longest by time for USC this season, and Terrell Bynum’s 3-yard catch capped a 95-yard drive early to make it 14-0 in the second quarter.

 Tulane tied the game at 14 on Pratt’s touchdown pass to Jha’Quan Jackson, an 87-yard catch-and-run.
 But USC scored twice in the final 2:21 of the first half, on Raleek Brown’s 39-yard run and Brenden Rice’s 4-yard catch with 12 seconds left.